-On the other hand, simply asking about your responsibilities won’t paint a clear picture of what it will feel like to work there from day to day.
+On the other hand, simply asking about your responsibilities won’t paint a clear picture of what it’ll feel like to work there from day to day.

-Know what it will take to succeed by walking in the footsteps of those who came before you.
+Know what it’ll take to succeed by walking in the footsteps of those who came before you.
 Asking this question will empower you to develop yourself in the way that it takes to achieve success.

 You can also ask the recruiter how they think this person could have improved so that you understand how to do an even better job.

 A job isn’t just an opportunity to make a paycheck.
 It’s also a chance to improve as a person and create more opportunities for yourself.
 This matters for your career path, but it also contributes to your happiness in your place of work.